tmartin-m/datafun-04-notebooks/01-machine-setup/08-open-vscode-in-folder.md

 - Git integration may fail to activate

 **Always start by opening a folder in VS Code.**
-In this course, that will usually be a project folder inside the `Repos` folder.
+In this course, that will usually be a project folder inside the `Repos` folder (once we create on in Part 2).
-We may not have any GitHub project repos yet, so we'll work in the `Repos` folder for now.

 ---

-## Open VS Code in Your Repos Folder
+## Verify: Open VS Code in Your `Repos` Folder

 ### Option 1 (Graphical):